 Problem Solving Essays

 Problems are easy to see, but finding solutions is not as easy.
-To write an effective Problem Solution Essay, you need to spend some time preparing your ideas.
-This step by step guide leads you through the process of getting your ideas ready to write.
+To write an effective paper, you need to spend some time preparing your ideas.
+This step-by-step guide leads you through the process of getting your ideas ready to write.
 By the time you are finished with these exercises, you will be able to easily write your paper much more quickly.

 Look for Humor!

-Problem Solution ideas that are easiest to write about are ones that you have experienced yourself.
-If there is something that bugs you, or if you've ever thought, "I have a better idea of how to do that!" you have a good start on your topic search.
-So start with writing a list of different groups or organizations you belong to.
+The easiest problems to write about are ones you have experienced.
+If there is something that bugs you, or if you've ever thought, "I have a better idea of how to do that!" you have a good start.
+To find your topic, start by making a list of different groups or organizations you belong to.
 Think about:

 - Where you live.